-Have you ever tried to create a lovely portrait but not known how?
-It’s not a hard thing to create a beautiful portrait.
+Have you ever tried to create a lovely portrait but didn’t know how?
+It’s not hard to create a beautiful portrait.
 The secret is the lighting.
 You don’t always need thousands of dollars in photographic lighting equipment to create a good portrait.
 In fact, all you need is a window.

 If window light is so good, why doesn’t everyone use it?
-Well, the answer is that they do not know how.
+Well, the answer is that they don’t know how.
 Many enthusiast photographers don’t work with the light properly.

 Many inexperienced photographers stand in front of the window.
 They position their subjects with their backs to the window.
 What they should be doing is using the window light to light the subject’s face.
 Sounds easy, doesn’t it?
 So why don’t more photographers light portraits this way?

-The simple answer is they do not understand light.
+The simple answer is they don’t understand light.
 The difference between a photography enthusiast and a professional photographer is a solid and very deep understanding of light.
-If you are an enthusiast, and you probably are, don’t feel bad.
+If you’re an enthusiast, don’t feel bad.
 I will help increase your understanding.

 First, in order to create beautiful portraits, you need to examine the qualities of light.

 Now that you have the ideal exposure, take a grey card and place it in front of the lens.
 Set your camera to the settings of the light meter.
 Take a photo.
 Set the photo of the grey card to the correct white balance on your camera.
 Now your white balance should be OK.
-It’s been set for the conditions you are shooting in.
+It’s been set for the shooting conditions.

 The direction of light is very important, too.
 It’s good to get a window that is quite long so the majority of light comes from the person’s top and side, not directly from above.
 If you have too much light from above, shadows under the nose and the eyes may occur.
 To avoid this, try and find a window that is quite large.
 This will help disperse the light evenly.

 If you place your subject too close to the window you may see more contrast on his or her face.
-If you want softer light and less shadows, move your model away from the window.
-This will even out the light across the face, but darken the overall exposure of the image.
+If you want softer light and fewer shadows, move your model away from the window.
+This will even out the light across the face but darken the overall exposure.
 Simply adjust this by increasing your ISO.